 OSHA says worker exposure to hazardous drugs is a major health concern for workers in healthcare facilities and the pharmaceutical industry.
-The preparation, administration, manufacturing, and disposal of hazardous medications are the primary activities that may expose hundreds of thousands of workers to potentially significant workplace levels of these chemicals.
+Pharmacy employees are considered to be working in the healthcare industry.

 Potentially harmful exposure can occur when you handle or work around hazardous drugs.
 These drugs include antineoplastic cytotoxic medications, anesthetics, anti-viral drugs, hormones, and others.

 The numbers and types of work environments, including pharmacies that contain antineoplastic drugs are expanding as these agents are used increasingly for nonmalignant rheumatologic and immunologic diseases and for chemotherapy in veterinary medicine.
 The likelihood that a worker will experience adverse effects from antineoplastic and other hazardous drugs increases with the amount and frequency of exposure and the lack of proper work practices.
 The following case illustrates one example of the health effects reported after exposure to antineoplastic drugs:

 A 41-year-old patient-care assistant working on an oncology floor developed an itchy rash approximately 30 minutes after emptying a commode of urine into a toilet.
 She denied any direct contact with the urine, wore a protective gown and nitrile gloves, and followed hospital policy for the disposal of materials contaminated with antineoplastic drugs.
 The rash subsided after 1 to 2 days.
 Three weeks later, she had a similar reaction approximately 1 hour after performing the same procedure for another patient.